PaddlePaddle/PaddleDetection/configs/keypoint/README_en.md

 #### 3、Note for data preparation
 - The data should has the same format as Coco data, and the keypoints(Nx3) and bbox(N) should be annotated.
 - please set "area">0 in annotations files otherwise it will be skiped while training.
+Moreover, due to the evaluation mechanism of COCO, the data with small area may also be filtered out during evaluation.
+We recommend to set `area = bbox_w * bbox_h` when customizing your dataset.

 ## BenchMark